Rolando Vargas

-Vargas coached 58 NAIA All-Americans, 30 ITA All-Americans and 10 conference players of the year.

-In 2013, his teams were ranked 1 in the Nation throughout the season and finished 1 in singles and doubles with both men’s and women’s.
-Furthermore, several of his players finished in the ITA All-Star team (best players in the nation in all Divisions) in four different years as the top ranked player at the end of the year automatically earned the prestigious honor.
+In 2013, his teams were ranked 1 in the nation throughout the season and finished 1 in singles and doubles with both men’s and women’s.
+In addition, several of his players (Nicolas Piñones-Haltenhoff, Ana Veselinovic, and Jade Curtis) finished on the ITA All-Star team (the best players in the nation in all divisions) in four different years, as the top-ranked player at the end of the year automatically earned the prestigious honor.

-In 2011, he won his first National Championship with only five players on the roster for the entire season.
+In 2011, he won his first national championship with only five players on the roster for the entire season.
+A notable victory for the men’s team included Barry University, which was defending the NCAA DII National Championship.

+Additionally, he led his players to win the National Doubles Championships in the fall during his first month on the job.
+In the following years, he guided another women’s singles champion who also capitalized with a Super Bowl Championship, which included the champions in NCAA Division II, Division III, NJCAA, and NAIA.
+After accomplishing that honor, they received a Wild Card for the National NCAA DI Indoor Tournament in Flushing Meadows, NY.
+The opponents included Stanford, UCLA, and a win against Columbia University.
+He continued the success with another singles championship for the women’s and a doubles title for the men’s.

+Vargas coached 58 NAIA All-Americans, 30 ITA All-Americans, 3 Marvin P. Richmond Outstanding Player of the NAIA National Tournament, and 10 Conference Player of the Year, and every year a member of his team received an ITA NAIA award such as Freshman of the Year (2011, 2012, 2015), Senior of the Year (2013, 2015), Player to Watch (2011), Arthur Ashe Jr. Leadership and Sportsmanship Award (2011, 2013, 2014), Most Improved Player of the Year (2015), and ITA Assistant Coach of the Year (2012, 2016).

-The men’s received the 2010-11 Buffalo Funds Champions of Character Team Award.
-The accolade, one of 23 given out by the National Association of Intercollegiate Athletics for each of its 23 championship sports, honors the one team in each sport that demonstrates in every day decisions respect, responsibility, integrity, servant leadership and sportsmanship.
+The men’s team received the 2010–11 Buffalo Funds Champions of Character Team Award.
+The accolade, one of 23 given out by the National Association of Intercollegiate Athletics for each of its 23 championship sports, honors the one team in each sport that demonstrates in every day decisions respect, responsibility, integrity, servant leadership, and sportsmanship.

 He is a certified USPTA Elite Professional and has been a member since 2009.